 Skydive Wanaka & The Process

-Since 1995, over 85,000 people have tandem skydived with SW, the oldest being 92-years-old.
+Since 1995, over 85,000 people have tandem skydived with Skydive Wanaka, the oldest being 92-years-old.
 According to their website, Skydive Wanaka has the best tandem skydive safety record in New Zealand.

 Then, it’s payment time.
-In all fairness to SW, they don’t ask you to pay till it’s almost time for your flight, so you do have plenty of time to change your mind.
-As I paid the non-refundable amount of 478 ND, I remember thinking that it was an incredible amount of money to pay for doing something so incredibly stupid.
+In all fairness to Skydive Wanaka, they don’t ask you to pay till it’s almost time for your flight, so you do have plenty of time to change your mind.
+As I paid the non-refundable amount of 478 ND, I remember thinking that it was an incredible amount of money to pay for doing something so incredibly foolish (not really).
+By the end of the dive though, I was ready to change my statement.
+Far from being a folly, I count this as one of my best travel experiences ever – I’ve never felt more alive.

 Once you’ve paid, you’ll be escorted to the hangar and helped into a jumpsuit and harness.
 I had managed to stay calm so far, but as I donned my jumpsuit and saw the bright orange plane outside, I found myself having some serious second thoughts.